I’ve drunk Bombay Sapphire gin all over the world. Literally.

 Types of tickets available

-There are several types of gin distillery tour options on offer at Bombay Sapphire.
+There are several tour options on offer at Bombay Sapphire.

 Self discovery experience: I did the Self Discovery Experience which was £16.
 This includes a free guided tour of the Dakin Still Room and one cocktail in the Mill Bar.
 For the other stops, you show yourself around.
 There are several info points around the place as well as some historical details on the map you get when you arrive.
 There’s also a gallery room if you want to dive deeper into the history of Bombay Sapphire and Laverstoke Mill.
 For most people, this ticket will be enough.